Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

-It lacks quality and resolves nothing for the reader.
-Most of it isn’t remotely relevant to the user’s intent, or what initially brought them to the particular page.
+Most of it doesn’t relate to the user’s intent, or what initially brought the searcher to the particular page.

 - What thin content is and examples of what type of content is considered thin.